miklevin/MikeLev.in/_posts/2023-06-12-mike-levin-pronounced-love-in-it-s-a-philadelphia-pa-thing-unmasking-ll-d-poe.md

 > Gotta do a dirty deeds
 > Bizarro is greed

+Taking some reader advice.
+That was a good one.
+Keep the ideas rolling in.
+I'll try to work with the ones that seem like will make the most folks most happy.
+Maybe I'll even throw in a few outliers.
+I like them too.

+Keep this URL safe and secure.
+Security Through Obscurity WWNN, am I right?
+Sing Tweety.
+Let me know.

 Okay, let's do a magic word warm up.
 It'll seem ridiculous to a lot of people.
 But it goes: woof woof woof, wooder wooder wooder.
 May I have a pretzel please.
 Hey waiter wrecked my order.
 I bleed green and grab gavel, toss it in the air.